-Physician Assistant Certification Exams: PANCE and PANRE
+Physician Assistant Certification Exams: PANCE, PANRE, and PANRE-LA

 Upon graduating from an accredited Physician Assistant program, PAs must take the PANCE to become certified.
 Once you are certified, you will enter a 10-year certification maintenance cycle that is divided into five 2-year periods, during which you must maintain certification by earning CME credits online.
 Within each 2-year cycle, PAs are required to log at least 100 CME credits including at least 50 Category 1 CME credits.
 The balance of credits can be Category 1, Category 2, or a combination.